folkehelseinstituttet/Fhi.Frontend.Demo/CONTRIBUTING.md

 ##### Release branches for library projects

->**NB!** Only release a new version of a library if:
+>**Before creating a release branch**
 >
->- Dependencies in `@folkehelseinstituttet/style` is already released.
+>- Check that dependencies in `@folkehelseinstituttet/style` is already released.
+>- Check that all peerDependencies are updated.
->- The dependency matrix is up to date.
+>- Check that the dependency matrix is updated, and has "Unreleased" as latest version.
+>- Check that the CHANGELOG.md is updated, and has "Unreleased" as latest version.
+>
+>**When creating a release branch**
+>
+>- Follow the instructions below to the letter!

 1. Create a new branch from `dev`.
 2. Name it `release/fhi-[project]/x.x.x`, where `x.x.x` is the version you're releasing.
 3. Change text `# Unreleased` to `# x.x.x` in the CHANGELOG for the project: `./projects/fhi-[project]/CHANGELOG.md`
+4. Change text `Unreleased` to `x.x.x` in the dependency matrix for the project: `./projects/fhi-[project]/README.md`
-4. Change version in `./projects/fhi-[project]/package.json` to `x.x.x` manually.
+5. Change version in `./projects/fhi-[project]/package.json` to `x.x.x` manually.
     >_It's cumbersome to use `npm version` since `package.json` is in another directory than the git directory.
 And since there is no `package-lock.json`, and no need for a tag in the current workflow, doing it manually is faster.
 A better, and more automated, solution may come in the future._
-5. Push release branch and create pull request from release branch into `dev`.
+6. Create PR, and when approved, make sure commit message is the same as the branch name, except for uppercase R in Release, and then merge release branch to `dev`.
+   >_NB!
+Automated release job only runs if `Release/fhi-[project]/` is present in commit message since this isn't a release for everything in the repo, just a particular library._
+   >
    >_The PR goes into `dev` because this makes the workflow much easier.
 The fact that `main` may be a bit behind the official history in `dev`, including a release of a library, is a small price to pay._
-6. Make sure commit message is the same as the branch name.
-   > _NB!
-Automated release job only runs if `Release/fhi-[project]/` is present in commit message since this isn't a release for everything in the repo, just a particular library._
-7. After approved review, squash and merge to `dev` (deploy), delete the release branch for the previous release, but keep the latest release branch.
+7. After approved review, squash and merge to `dev` (deploy)

 ##### Release branches for the Fhi.Frontend.Demo app